Why is the Eucharist our source and summit?

 The Eucharist is “the source and summit of the Christian life.”
 “The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch.” ―No. 1324

 PRAYER.
 Jesus, my Savior, I unite myself entirely to You in the Holy Eucharist.
+Let me never be separated from You.
+Fill my soul with Your divine love and grace, so that I may become more like You.
 Guide my thoughts, words, and actions, and keep me always close to Your heart.
+Amen.

 Timeless Wisdom Quote:

-“The Eucharist is the heart of the Church, and it should be the heart of our lives.” ― Archbishop Fulton J. Sheen
+“The Eucharist is the daily miracle of love, the fullness of Jesus’ presence among us.” ― Archbishop Fulton J. Sheen